|BIRTHPLACE:||Spokane, WA, USA|

 |DRAFTED:||ATL: 2002-116 overall|

-Enters his fifth NHL season and fifth with the Hurricanes… Signed a two-year contract extension with Carolina on June 28, 2011… Was originally selected by the Atlanta Thrashers in the fourth round of the 2002 NHL Entry Draft, but signed with Carolina as a free agent in July 2006… Represented the United States at the 2012 IIHF World Championship, notching three points (1g, 2a) in eight games.
+Enters his sixth NHL season and sixth with the Hurricanes… Signed a two-year contract extension with Carolina on Sept.
+5, 2012, which runs through the 2014-15 season… Was originally selected by the Atlanta Thrashers in the fourth round of the 2002 NHL Entry Draft, but signed with Carolina as a free agent in July 2006… Represented the United States at the 2012 II HF World Championship, notching three points (1g, 2a) in eight games.

 2001-02: Was selected as the CCHA Rookie of the Year following his freshman season at Western Michigan, when he had 17 goals and 17 assists (34 points) in 38 games… Was also named to the CCHA All-Rookie Team.